-Along with the core feature set of customer relationship management, the best CRM systems can tie into other business processes and information systems, especially sales and marketing solutions like marketing automation platforms, to provide a holistic view of a company’s business.
+Along with the core feature set of customer relationship management, the best CRM solutions can tie into other business processes and information systems, especially sales and marketing solutions like marketing automation platforms, to provide a holistic view of a company’s business.

 There are numerous CRM platforms designed for businesses of all size, from small companies through enterprise corporations.
 In this article, we will focus on the three largest vendors: Salesforce vs. SugarCRM vs. Microsoft Dynamics.
 Other high-quality offerings, including Zoho, Insightly, and NetSuite, are solid options, but are not in the same tier as the aforementioned trio.

-Along with the standard features of CRMs (e.g. – Contact Management, Lead Tracking, basic workflows, etc.) Salesforce has numerous enhancements to make the CRM more than just a simple tracking system.
+Along with the standard features of CRMs (e.g. – Contact Management, Lead Tracking, basic workflows, cloud-based CRM etc.) Salesforce has numerous enhancements to make the CRM more than just a simple tracking system.
 Of particular note is the Chatter social platform, which enables system users to easily collaborate on customers and leads.

 The native iOS and Android mobile apps offer nearly full system functionality, which permits users complete independence from a computer which is particularly useful for field sales and business opportunities.